nomensa/jquery.toggle-fields/README.md

 The test coverage is then compiled in the `coverage` folder.
 Inside the `coverage` folder, open the `PhantomJS 1.9.8 (Linux 0.0.0)` folder to see the latest test coverage.

+## Browser support
+Below is a list of browsers the plugin supports, however you may find it works in older version of browsers.
+* IE v.7+;
+* FF latest;
+* Chrome latest;
+* Opera latest;
+* Safari latest.

 ## Todo
 No tasks currently in our todo list.